 The most common mistake with peanut butter cookies is using the wrong type of peanut butter.
-The BEST peanut butter for cookies is a processed creamy peanut butter, preferably Jif or Skippy.
-(Those are my preferred brands for baking.)
+The BEST peanut butter for today’s cookies is a processed creamy peanut butter, preferably Jif or Skippy.
 Natural-style peanut butter is my choice for eating, but it just doesn’t produce the same type of cookie as its processed counterpart.
-Natural peanut butter lends dry, crumbly cookies.
-I recommend processed peanut butter for my peanut butter blossoms and peanut butter jam thumbprints too.
+With so much peanut butter in this cookie dough, natural peanut butter will give you a dry, crumbly cookie.

 If you prefer peanut chunks, use Jif or Skippy crunchy.
 See recipe note.

-I’ve made hundreds of different cookie recipes and I say with 100% confidence that these are the best traditional peanut butter cookies I’ve ever had.
-And I know you’ll agree!
+I’ve made hundreds of different cookie recipes and can say with 100% confidence that these have the most peanut butter flavor of any cookie I’ve ever tried.

 More No-Fail Cookie RecipesPrint